squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access allow user_passwords
 http_access deny all
 }}}

-Squid 2.5 allows two exceptions to this rule, by defining the appropriate cache_peer options:
+Squid-2.5 allows two exceptions to this rule, by defining the appropriate SquidConf:cache_peer options:

 {{{
 cache_peer parent.foo.com parent login=PASS
 }}}
 This will forward the user's credentials '''as-is''' to the parent proxy which will be thus able to authenticate again.
 || <!> ||This will '''only''' work with the ''Basic'' authentication scheme.
 If any other scheme is enabled, it will fail ||

 {{{